sanger-pathogens/Bio-InterProScanWrapper/README.md

 It can run in parallelised mode on a single host or over LSF.

 Features:
+Annotates using InterProScan 5.
-Intermediate files cleaned up as soon as they are finished with, It creates a GFF3 file that can be opened in Artemis (input proteins appended to the end of the annotation.
+Intermediate files cleaned up as soon as they are finished with, It creates a GFF3 file with the input sequences at the end.

 Dependancies:
 A working version of IPRscan 5